David and Jessica Youngblood have spent nearly two decades living in some of the most beautiful wine country in the United States...

 Growing grapes in Metro Detroit would seem nearly impossible to most people.
 But for Dave and Jess, it was a lifelong dream come true.
 After many years of research and careful planning, the couple thoughtfully selected the perfect grape varieties known best to thrive in Michigan's cold climate and heavy soil.

 Though Jessica works as the Vineyard Manager, planting, spraying, and pruning the vines, she has also been very involved in the advocacy of the grape and wine industry in Michigan and on a national level.
 She was appointed in 2022 by Governor Whitmer to serve on the Michigan Craft Beverage Council and also serves as Board Chair for the National Grape Research Alliance.
 She volunteered for two terms as a board member of the Michigan Wine Collaborative and was Chair of the Cold Climate Grape Committee.
 Jess continues to follow her passion promoting the research and development of the most amazing of fruits- the grape!

-The Youngblood's have three children; Georgia, Gracie and Wyatt.
-When they're not busy with school and homework, the kids are working in the vineyard right along side of their parents.
+The Youngbloods have three children; Georgia, Gracie, and Wyatt.
+Georgia is currently studying at the University of Wisconcin-Superior and a pitcher on the women's Softball Team, and Gracie and Wyatt both attend Romeo High School.
+When they're not busy with school and homework, the kids are working in the vineyard right alongside their parents.
 There is an unlimited amount of chores for this family of five, and the kids can do just about everything their parents can.
-They have become quick experts on planting, trellis construction, mowing, pruning, testing the sugar and acid of ripening fruit, harvesting grapes and eagerly observing their parents in the wine making process.
+They have become quick experts on planting, trellis construction, mowing, pruning, testing the sugar and acid of ripening fruit, harvesting grapes, working the bottling line, and are great assistant winemakers.